 (2).
 Rotor of 3-Phase Induction Motor:

-In a three-phase induction motor, the rotor is an internal rotating part of the machine.
-There are two types of rotors used in a three-phase induction motor namely, squirrel-cage rotor and slip-ring rotor.
+rotating part of the machine.
+There are two types of rotors used in a

-Let us discuss each of these types of 3-induction motor rotors individually.
+Let us discuss each of these types of 3-induction motor

 (a).
 Squirrel-Cage Rotor:

-The construction of a squirrel-cage rotor is depicted in the following figure.
+The construction of a squirrel-cage rotor is depicted in the

 This type of induction motor rotor has main parts namely, rotor shaft, conductor bars, and metal end rings.

-In this rotor construction, the conductor bars made up of copper or aluminium are short-circuited by using two metal end rings.
-This whole assembly is mounted on a rotor shaft.
-It can be seen that the conductor bars are skewed to prevent magnetic cogging.
+whole assembly is mounted on a rotor shaft.
+It can be seen that the conductor

 (b).
 Slip-Ring Rotor:

-The construction of a slip-ring rotor or wound rotor is shown in the following figure.
+The construction of a slip-ring rotor or wound rotor is

 The slip-ring rotor, also called the wound rotor, has a cylindrical core made up of silicon steel laminations.
 A number of slots are cut on the outer periphery of the rotor core to accommodate rotor windings.

-In this type of rotor, three-phase windings are wound on the rotor core.
+rotor core.
 An assembly of slip-rings and carbon brushes is used to excite the rotor winding, as shown in the figure above.

 Working Principle of 3-Phase Induction Motor

-This induced emf forces an electric current to flow in the rotor conductors, causing a magnetic field to be produced.
+current to flow in the rotor conductors, causing a magnetic field to be produced.

-Due to the interaction between two magnetic fields, stator magnetic field and rotor magnetic, a torque is developed that rotates the rotor.
+fields, stator magnetic field and rotor magnetic, a torque is developed that

 This way a 3-phase induction motor works.